adchsm/Slidebars/README.md

 If the issue is being caused by your own markup, styling, scripts or a conflicting plugin, I won't be able to help.
 You can however, [hire me to help you] (mailto:adam@adchsm.me).

 I no longer support the Slidebars theme!
 I once released a small set of components for use with Slidebars.
 They were pulled after a month as I didn't have the time to continue developing or offer support for them.
 Please don't raise issues relating to these.
-Slidebars simply provides the off-canvas functionality for your to build your own menus.
+Slidebars simply provides the off-canvas functionality for you to build your own menus.
 The beauty of this plugin is it's freedom, get creative.

 Please don't post feature requests here, thats not an issue.
 Instead [email me](mailto:adam@adchsm.me) your ideas.